ZakKa89/joke-generator/README.md

 We can also turn a timer on/off via a button (every 5 seconds).
 This will add one random joke to the favourites list http://api.icndb.com/jokes/random/1 until the list has 10 items.

+## Extra

+- for the iOl check, I made the assumption that it's about the specific characters: lowercase i, uppercase O and lowercase l.
+- Added a toggle for starring/unstarring inside the randomlist.
-#### note from myself: I also made sure the code checks newly fetched jokes if they are already favorited, and added a toggle for starring/unstarring inside the randomlist.
+- I also made sure the code checks newly fetched jokes if they are already favorited, and starred the jokes in the randomlist accordingly
+- Made sure that removing joke from favorites, also unstars the joke if it's present in the random list

 ## How to run